nicklockwood/layout/README.md

 Pods
 ```

 File paths are relative to the folder in which the `.layout-ignore` file is placed.
-Wildcards like `*` are not supported, and the use of relative paths like `../` is not recommended.
+Wildcards like `*.xml` are not supported, and the use of relative paths like `../` is not recommended.

 Searching begins from the directory containing your `.xcodeproj`, but you can place the `.layout-ignore` file in any subdirectory of your project, and you can include multiple ignore files in different directories.